Which part of Oahu should you stay on?

 For large families who need more than one hotel room, The Beach Villas at Ko Olina are perfect.
 And then there is The Four Seasons, which is ideal for couples looking to splurge who want some peace and quiet.
 I’d say that would make for a pretty awesome honeymoon.

-Located on the west side of the island, this is where you go for the once-in-a-lifetime dolphin and snorkel tours.
+This is also where you go for the once-in-a-lifetime dolphin and snorkel tours.

 If you are looking for romance, look no further than the Four Seasons.
 Locals rave about the happy hour at Fish House.
 Another local favorite is Monkeypod restaurant (save room for the pie!).

-There are not as many resorts to choose from as there are in Waikiki.
+There are fewer resorts to choose from than there are in Waikiki.
 If you are looking for more budget-friendly options, you might want to try Waikiki.

 So, what do you think?
 Are you still unsure where to stay on Oahu?
 Don’t worry!
 Give our travel agents a call today, and we will work with you to design the best vacation for you!